HaiderMalikk/CS_NOTES/README.md

 - Abstraction
 - Method Overriding
 - Interface
-- Wrapper Function (not a concept but useful in OOP)
+- Wrapper Function (not a concept but useful in OOP) NOT IN JAVA

--- update--
+- ETC, ETC some of these are in java while not in python and vise versa see file for more details

+SYNTAX:
+- Python
+- Java
+- JavaScript
+- TypeScript
+- React JSX and TSX
+- React Native JSX and TSX(both in the jsx file)
+- HTML
+- CSS
+- Swift

+Other:
+- DOM Manipulation